West African Protesters Demand Their Countries Abandon the French Colonial CFA Currency

-There have been an occasional outcry from former France colonies about the use of the CFA, a currency France created in the 1940s for its African colonies.
+There has been an occasional outcry from former France colonies about the use of the CFA.
+A currency France created in the 1940s for its African colonies.
 The CFA is pegged to the euro and guaranteed by national currency reserves deposited with the French treasury.

-Protesters gathered in several West African capitals Saturday to demand their countries abandon the CFA franc in favor of a common African currency.
-Passions over the issue have been reignited since Senegal arrested and expelled an activist for burning a CFA bill at a rally last month.
-Senegal is one of 14 countries in West and Central Africa’s two monetary unions still using the CFA.
+Protesters gathered in several West African capitals.
+Saturday to demand their countries abandon the CFA France in favor of a common African currency.
+Passions over the issue have been reignited.
+It since Senegal arrested and expelled an activist for burning a CFA bill at a rally last month.
+Senegal is one of 14 countries in West and Central Africa’s two monetary unions.
+And still using the CFA.
 Senegal recently expelled the movement’s founder, French-Beninese activist Kemi Seba, after he burned a 5,000 CFA note during a rally in Dakar in August.

 The currency has been criticized for making economic planning for the developing countries of French West Africa all but impossible since the CFA’s value is pegged to the euro (whose monetary policy is set by the European Central Bank).
 Others disagree and argue that the CFA helps stabilize the national currencies of Franc Zone member-countries and greatly facilitates the flow of exports and imports between France and the member-countries.

 “The monetary policy governing such a diverse aggregation of countries is uncomplicated for African Central Banks.
 Because it is, in fact, operated by the French Treasury, without reference to the central fiscal authorities of any of the African states.
 Each African state must deposit 65% (now reduced to 50%) of its foreign reserves with the French Treasury plus an additional 20% for administration.
 This means that since the early 1960s around 85% of the Africans’ foreign reserves have been transferred to France.
 These are deposited in the “operations accounts” controlled by the French Treasury.